eZmaxinc/eZmax-SDK-csharp/docs/ObjectSupplyApi.md

 <a id="supplydeleteobjectv1"></a>
 # **SupplyDeleteObjectV1**
-> SupplyDeleteObjectV1Response SupplyDeleteObjectV1 (int pkiSupplyID)
+> CommonResponse SupplyDeleteObjectV1 (int pkiSupplyID)

 Delete an existing Supply